JUNE 19th SCENT DETECTION INTERIORS WORKSHOP

 Snacks and drinks will be provided.
 If staying all day please bring your own lunch.

-Dogs must be safely crated inside vehicles during the workshop.
-An email with guidelines for crating in warm days will be sent to all partecipants.
-Crating inside the building might be an option depending on needs.
-Contact Val for those needs.
+Dogs must be safely crated inside vehicles during the workshop, at least for the morning sessions.
+An email with guidelines for safe crating during warm days will be sent to all partecipants.
+Crating inside the building will be possible for the afternon, if it gets too hot.

 We are taking a maximum of 10 working spots, to be able to run teams through several searches the the whole day.